LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 if sidechainAccount.status != CHAIN_TERMINATED and isLive(trs.params.chainID, timestamp):
     return false

+# check that the CCMs are still pending
+for index in trs.params.idxs:
+    if index < sidechainAccount.partnerChainInboxSize:
+        return false

 # check the validity of the CCMs to be recovered
 for CCM in deserializedCCMs:
-    if CCM.index < sidechainAccount.partnerChainInboxSize:
-        return false
     if CCM.status != CCM_STATUS_OK:
         return false

 # check the inclusion proof against the sidechain outbox root
 proof = { size: sidechainAccount.outbox.size,
-	  idxs: [CCM.index for CCM in deserializedCCMs],
+	  idxs: trs.params.idxs,
 	  siblingHashes: trs.params.siblingHashes}

 return RMTVerify( [SHA-256(CCMData) for CCMData in trs.params.crossChainMessages],